 - Use a distraction to bring you out of it.
 If it’s really overwhelming and getting worse, sometimes a distraction can be really helpful.
 Play a game on your phone, listen to some upbeat or relaxing music, turn on a funny show, whatever works for you.

 - Or – Stay in it.
 If you want to stay in the anxiety and work through it constructively, do that.
 No one says you should panic and make anxiety stop.
 It’s not always a bad thing.
 It’s like a barometer for us sometimes.
 So maybe sit down and write about your feelings?
 Maybe dig to the root of them?
 Sometimes this can be highly therapeutic.
 I’m a firm believer that feelings happen for a reason, so go deep and figure out why they are there.
 Even if you can’t do this in the moment, it may help to do it later once you’ve calmed down.
-Understanding is step 1 in keeping yourself in a calm and peaceful place in the future.
+Understanding is step one in keeping yourself in a calm and peaceful place in the future.

 - Don’t get frustrated or upset about it.
 It’s totally normal to go to a negative place sometimes and have bad thoughts and anxiety.
 Take care of yourself – be gentle – and just move through it.
 Know that everyone experiences it.
 This too will pass.